Armagh Rhymers

 Source: Moseley Folk & Arts Festival

 Here’s a video on YouTube of the Armagh Rhymers.
 They made me smile watching it!
-There is something mystical and magical about them.
-And the musicianship is quite outstanding.
+There is something mystical and magical about them, and the musicianship is quite outstanding.

 Source:: RTE